hyaku-dl/urasunday/docs/README.md

 To be updated, be sure to watch this repository and join the [Discord Support Server](https://discord.com/invite/JbAtUxGcJZ).

 For the terms of usage and legals, visit [LICENSE](license) and [terms of usage & disclaimer](tou_disc).

+## **Important**

+This app is currently in beta!
+If you can spare some time and effort, please consider testing the app and reporting the bugs you find either through [raising a new Github issue](https://github.com/hyaku-dl/urasunday/issues/new) or through [the Discord Support Server](https://discord.com/invite/JbAtUxGcJZ).
+Any suggestions are also welcome!
+Thank you to everyone who supported this app from the very beginning.

 ## **Downloads**